zonkiie/cpp_odb-soap/README.md

 ## Testing
 The Test Program is a PHP script, because PHP has a very easy-to-use SOAP Client and with print_r we can see the structures result.

+Use this command line to check the Server process for memory errors:
+    valgrind --show-leak-kinds=all --leak-check=full ./build/cpp_odb_soap.cgi --port=8080
+Open another terminal window, chage to this project's php subdir and call
+    php main.php